 Kairos Prison Ministry

-Please deliver cookies to Foothills on either Sunday October 8th or 15th during worship.
+Please deliver cookies to Foothills on Sunday March 25th during worship.

 Here are all the instructions for participating in this ministry.